 The disputes at Triumph’s plants, both in Coventry and on Merseyside continued into 1971.
 In the meantime, thoughts now turned to replacing the Triumph 2000/2.5 PI series.
 Now Rover and Triumph were bedfellows in British Leyland there was of course no chance of each company developing their own independent replacements for their respective executive saloons.

 On 11 February 1971 the BLMC board met at Solihull to view scale models of the proposed replacements for the Rover P6 and Triumph 2000/2500.
-David Bache of Rover had produced six scale clay models, five hatch-backs and a notch-back, all under the codename P10 for consideration by the board.
+David Bache of Rover had produced six scale clay models, five hatchbacks and a notchback, for consideration by the board.
 Triumph had been working on a replacement for their own 2000 saloons codenamed Puma.

 The existing Triumph six cylinder engine was to be developed into an overhead camshaft unit for these planned future models.
 Triumph may have lost out against Rover in the battle to design and produce British Leyland’s corporate executive car, but that is not to say a great deal of Triumph thinking did not go into the Rover SD1: the inline-6 cylinder OHC engines were pure Triumph, and the 77mm gearbox was also designed by Triumph engineers at Canley.
 The SD1’s suspension system as designed by Spen King was closer to the Triumph 2000 in its philosophy than it was the Rover P6, and in many ways, the SD1 was the world-beating product that it was because of its amalgamation of the engineering excellence of Rover and Triumph.